Newport Pagnell: Churches

-Demography

-Although Newport Pagnell was excluded from the 1967 designated area of Milton Keynes, its growth has been at a similar level to that of the constituent towns of the latter; the two now join at the M1 and there are no other practical distinctions between them.
-As of 2001, the Office for National Statistics records Newport Pagnell as part of the Milton Keynes Urban Area.
-By the 2001 census, its population had increased significantly from 6,000 in 1971 to 15,020.
-In 2006, the Borough Council projected that the population will remain broadly stable at this level, and by the 2011 census, the population had increased very little to 15,118.

 Sport and leisure

-Newport Pagnell has a Non-League football team Newport Pagnell Town F.C., nicknamed the Swans, who play at The Pavilion on Willen Road.
-An ITF Taekwon-Do club, Kicks Taekwon-Do Academy, trains at Cedars Primary School, Bury Street, and a swimming pool.
-Between 1959 and 1960 it was the headquarters of the Aston Martin F1 team.
+Newport Pagnell has a non-League football team Newport Pagnell Town F.C., nicknamed the Swans, which plays at The Pavilion, on Willen Road.

-Newport Pagnell Lawn Bowls
+An ITF Taekwon-Do club, Kicks Academy, trains at Cedars primary school.

-Bowls has been played in Newport Pagnell for over 400 years as maps of the Town dating from the mid 17 Century show a public House called "The Bowling Green".
-The Newport Pagnell Bowling Club was founded in 1905 and the club used the Bowling Green behind the George pub in Tickford Street (currently The Magic Wok 2019).
-The game was developing locally due to the Railways, with clubs at Wolverton existing already and Olney forming in 1906.
-After the Great War, the Club purchased a plot of land known as "The Bully" and the Club remains at this site in Castle Meadow to the current day.
+Lawn bowls has been played in Newport Pagnell for over 400 years, as maps of the town dating from the mid-17th century show a public house called "The Bowling Green".
+The Newport Pagnell Bowling Club was founded in 1905 and the club used the bowling green behind the George pub in Tickford Street (currently The Magic Wok).
+The game was developing locally due to the railways, with clubs at Wolverton existing already and Olney forming in 1906.
+After the Great War, the club purchased a plot of land known as "The Bully" and it remains at this site in Castle Meadow.